liferay/liferay-docs/develop/tutorials/articles-dxp/310-troubleshooting/13-patching-and-debugging-portal-source-code.markdown

 # Patching DXP Source Code [](id=patching-dxp-source-code)

-Auto mechanics, car enthusiasts, and concerned car owners commonly ask "What's under the hood?"
-Their reasons for asking could be as follows:
+Regarding cars, auto mechanics, car enthusiasts, and concerned car owners ask "What's under the hood?"
+Here are some common reasons for asking that question:

 -   Concern about an issue.
 -   Curiosity about the car's capability and inner-workings.